johanzi/GOMAP_maize_B73_NAM5/README.md

 In 2022, I needed to perform GO enrichment analyses on genes targeted by sRNAs in maize but at this time, I could not find any published annotation for B73 NAM5 assembly.
 Therefore, I have decided to use the Gene Ontology Meta Annotator for Plants ([GOMAP](https://bioinformapping.com/gomap/master/RUNNING.html)) pipeline to make my own GO annotation.

-Just after that during the same year, MaizeGDB finally made available a GO term annotation for B73 NAM5 (available [here](https://download.maizegdb.org/GeneFunction_and_Expression/Pannzer_GO_Terms/).
-This annotation was performed using [PANNZER](http://ekhidna2.biocenter.helsinki.fi/sanspanz/), see reference paper [Törönen & Holm, 2022](https://onlinelibrary.wiley.com/doi/full/10.1002/pro.4193).
+Just after that during the same year, MaizeGDB finally made available a GO term annotation for B73 NAM5 (available [here](https://download.maizegdb.org/GeneFunction_and_Expression/Pannzer_GO_Terms/)).
+This annotation was performed using [PANNZER](http://ekhidna2.biocenter.helsinki.fi/sanspanz/), see reference paper [Toronen & Holm, 2022](https://onlinelibrary.wiley.com/doi/full/10.1002/pro.4193).

 Both PANNZER and GOMAP annotated 39,756 genes.
 However, GOMAP could generate 493,310 annotations vs 167,519 for PANNZER.
 I found results that made sense with GOMAP and decided to stick to this annotation.
 I would recommend people try both and compare the results, as I have found that using GO term annotations from different pipelines can yield quite different results (at least this was my experience in Arabidopsis).